cloud-runner4/marine-autonomy-lab/projects/smart-marine-buoy/docs/roadmap.md

   *before* any more ML work, rather than training on noise

 ## Phase 2 — Characterisation  (planned)
-- Build the stepper-driven oscillation rig; measure the instrument transfer function (dry)
+- Build a stepper-driven oscillation rig; measure the instrument transfer function (dry)
 - Build the hull; free-decay test in still water → natural frequency + damping, second-order fit
 - **Exit:** a measured instrument response across the wave band, and a measured hull natural frequency + damping ratio